 - Asylum Seekers: If you were harmed or fear harm in your home country based on your sexual orientation, gender identity, or HIV positive status, you may be able to apply for protection in the United States.

-- Bi-National Same Sex Couples: Now that the United States Supreme Court has declared the Defense of Marriage Act (DOMA) unconstitutional, United States citizens and permanent residents can sponsor their foreign national spouses for permanent residence in the United States.
-But even now, there are limitations to this process.
-Please read our FAQs.
+- Bi-National Same Sex Couples: United States citizens and permanent residents can sponsor their foreign national spouses for permanent residence in the United States.

 - Survivors of Violent Crimes: If you have been the victim of a serious crime in the United States, and if you reported that crime to the police, you may be eligible for protection.